dolithachowdary/Summer-of-DSA/description.md

 * Kth largest element in array using heap
 * Merge overlapping intervals
 * Strong inline comments and time complexity notes for each

+### ✅ Day 12:
+* Binary Search Advanced – Allocation, Search, Peaks
+* Optimized Aggressive Cows using Binary Search (Maximize minimum distance)
+* Allocate books to minimize the max number of pages read by any student
+* Find peak element in an array (binary search for peak)
+* Koko Eating Bananas (min eating speed using binary search on answer)

 ---
 ## 🛠 Tech Used